ev1stensberg/stateless-react-webpack-boilerplate/README.md

 - [**Babel**](https://github.com/babel/babel) This project uses babel to load your jsx files with ES6 and transpile them into ES5.
 This makes the code viable for all browsers, though you can do some code yourself to make this not-so-compatible.
 Note that css module loaders are implemented, so you can use them just through a "require(./main.css) invoke.

 - [**React**](https://github.com/facebook/react) This project uses React for you to make client-side coding.
-This framework works similar to Angular's "Shadow DOM" and creates a fast & safe enviourment for you app to be run in.
+This framework works similar to Angular's "Shadow DOM" and creates a fast & safe environment for your app to run in.

 - [**Webpack**](https://github.com/webpack) This project uses module loading and code splitting, making your code fast and more performance-friendly.
 It uses code-splitting to require modules whenever you need it in your code.